knime/webapps-common/README.md

 ...
 ```

-### Custom Build Step
-For components which include a build step, it is also possible to bundle the library into the build output using a
-local clone of the repository and the appropriate build tools associated with the project.
-Please reference
-the documentation of the language/build tool in question for more information about *bundling dependencies*.

 ### Accessing the Package
 Once loaded, the package will be available in the global scope of the view under the namespace